-If you have outstanding taxes, the state will not dissolve your LLC until you pay them.
+If you have outstanding taxes on your tax accounts, the state will not dissolve your Colorado LLC until you pay them.
 Additionally, the state may impose legal consequences and incur penalties and interest charges.

 According to Colorado law, you are also responsible for filing a final return for your LLC.

 Step 6: File LLC Articles of Dissolution

 A Colorado business can't terminate its legal existence unless it will file Articles of Dissolution (called the Dissolution Statement in Colorado).

-The LLC dissolution form must contain the business name, LLC's principal office address (mailing address), registration number, the formal date of the dissolution, and all members' signatures.
+The LLC's dissolution form must contain the business name, LLC's principal office address (mailing address), registration number, the formal date of the dissolution, and all LLC members' signatures.

 There is a $25 filing fee for Articles of Dissolution.
 Be careful when filling out information, such as the business name, to avoid paying the filing fee again.